grzegorzwolak/pizza-checker/README.md

 This is my first project in React.js with automated tests.

+To run tests:

+1. install requirements from file tests/requirements.txt,
+2. run index.html file using ex.
+LiveServer (extension in VS Code)
-To run tests enter your localhost address in tests/config.py (URL variable).
+3. enter your localhost address in tests/config.py (URL variable).

 It's a simple pizza checker, allowing you to check which pizza you should order.